cai-jianfeng/cai-jianfeng.github.io/_posts/2023-12-15-blog-torch-autograd.md

 param.grad_fn._raw_saved_self.register_hooks(pack_hook, unpack_hook)
 ```

-<p style="text-align:justify; text-justify:inter-ideograph;">use the context-manager saved_tensors_hooks to register a pair of hooks which will be applied to all saved tensors that are created in that context.
+<p style="text-align:justify; text-justify:inter-ideograph;">use the context-manager <code style="color: #B58900">saved_tensors_hooks</code> to register a pair of hooks which will be applied to all saved tensors that are created in that context.
 The hooks defined with this context manager are thread-local, using those hooks disables all the optimization in place to reduce Tensor object creation.</p>

 ```python